Hamburger

 4. Affectation of VAT to all services, except for health, education, and transportation sectors, and for all taxpayers who issue fee receipts.

-5. Inheritance tax for life insurances.
-Which will affect all benefits obtained under life insurance contracts executed since the publication of the referred law.
+5. Inheritance tax for life insurances, which will affect all benefits obtained under life insurance contracts executed since the publication of the referred law.

 China